YuvBhatt-YB/netflix-data-analysis/README.md

 1. Clone the repo
 2. Open `NETFLIX_DA.ipynb` in Jupyter or Colab
 3. If you want you can run it in other IDEs like Pycharm and VSCode , just run the `NETFLIX_DA.py` file
-4. 4.Just uncomment each analysis function that you want to run
+4. Just uncomment each analysis function that you want to run

 ## 🙋‍♂️ Author